Chagos Archipelago sovereignty dispute: Detachment of the Chagos Archipelago

 On 19 November 1965, the Colonial Office cabled the Governor of Mauritius as follows: U.K./U.S. defence interests;

 A few weeks after the proposal to detach the islands from Mauritius, the United Nations General Assembly passed Resolution 2066(XX) on 16 December 1965, which stated that detaching part of a colonial territory was against customary international law and the UN Resolution 1514 passed on 14 December 1960.
 This resolution stated that "Any attempt aimed at the partial or total disruption of the national unity and the territorial integrity of a country is incompatible with the purposes and principles of the Charter of the United Nations."

 Depopulation

 After initially denying that the islands were inhabited, British officials forcibly expelled approximately 2,000 Chagossians to mainland Mauritius to allow the United States to establish a military base on Diego Garcia.
 Since 1971, the atoll of Diego Garcia is inhabited by some 3,000 UK and US military and civilian contracted personnel.
 The British and American governments routinely deny Chagossian requests for the right of return.

 Marine protected area

 A marine protected area (MPA) around the Chagos Islands known as the Chagos Marine Protected Area was created by the British Government on 1 April 2010 and enforced on 1 November 2010.
-It is the world's largest fully protected reserve, twice the size of Great Britain.
+It is the world's largest official reserve, twice the size of Great Britain.
 The designation proved controversial as the decision was announced during a period when the UK Parliament was in recess.
+Despite the official designation as a marine reserve, the US military is fully exempt from fishing restrictions and the military base has been a major source of pollution to the area.